-WA Cruising Guide
+WA Cruising Guide Version 5.3

-Now in its fifth edition, Fremantle Sailing Club’s Western Australian Cruising Guide is regarded as the coastal cruising bible for WA, covering the coast from Darwin to Eucla, including the Christmas and Cocos Islands.
+The Western Australian Cruising Guide is regarded as the coastal cruising bible for WA, covering the coast from Darwin to Eucla, including the Christmas and Cocos Islands.
 This book is a definite “must have”, especially for cruising the Kimberley, with over 600 pages, 220 chartlets and many interesting colour photos.
 The main source of information for this guide is feedback from the hundreds of sailors who have shared their knowledge of this largely unexplored part of the coast.

 - A pdf file, for reading on any computer, tablet or smartphone with Acrobat Reader installed.

-- An ePub file, for use with e-readers such as Kobo, and any platform with software such as Adobe Digital Editions, or iBooks (Apple devices only).
+- An ePub file, for use with e-readers such as Kobo, and any platform with software such as Adobe Digital Editions, or iBooks (Apple devices only)

 To download your free copy of this invaluable resource:

-To go behind the scenes and find out how the guide has been prepared, download this document: click here to download How and Why doc
+To go behind the scenes and find out how the guide has been prepared, download this document: click here to download How and Why doc.

 Kim Klaka | Editor